9 Top Hidden Gems in Europe: Best Vacation Spots for 2024

 Top things to do in Gavarnie & the central Pyrenees:

-More things to do in Gavarnie, off the beaten path in Europe:
+More things to do in Gavarnie, off the beaten track in Europe:

 🔥 Hot tip: Combine the outdoor activities with a trip to the spectacular cave paintings at Niaux, a visit to the city of Lourdes, which many people make a pilgrimage to (just 30 minutes away), and a stay in the fun, charming university city of Toulouse.
 Here are some things to do in Lourdes.